zlintian/Genomic-analysis/README.md

 11. submit to imputation.
 12. download results, and transfer to plink format.
 13. combine the chromosomes into one file if neccessary.
 14. Choose a proper method for GWAS.
-Watched out that the family information was lost when transferred to vcf format, so copy the original fam file here for an analysis based on family structure.
+Watch out that the family information was lost when transferred to vcf format, so copy the original fam file here for an analysis based on family structure.

 ########################Quick search of Core Codes##################